jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 $$
 \begin{matrix}
   & F(Fix F) & \underset{In}{\to} & Fix F \\
-  fmap(cata \circ alg) & \downarrow& &\ \downarrow& cata \circ alg\\
+  fmap(cata alg) & \downarrow& &\ \downarrow& cata alg\\
   & F(A) & \underset{alg}{\to} & A
 \end{matrix}
 $$

-The catamorphism takes the starting data type in the form the initial algebra $(Fix F, in)$ for some endofunctor $F$ which, in this case, is represented by the pattern functor.
-Since it is initial, there exists a unique F-algebra homomorphism to some arbitrary algebra $(A, alg)$ in the category of F-algebras for pattern functor $F$.
-The catamorphism corresponds to the observation function of this homomorphism between some algebra and the initial algebra.
+The catamorphism takes the data type in the form the initial algebra $(Fix F, in)$ for some endofunctor $F$ which represents the pattern functor.
+Since it is initial, there exists a unique F-algebra homomorphism to some arbitrary algebra $(A, alg)$ in the category of F-algebras for the pattern functor $F$.
+The catamorphism corresponds to the observation of this homomorphism from the initial algebra to some algebra.

 This is can be implemented in Haskell as follows: